fsfaysalcse/fsfaysalcse/README.md

 ### Hi there 👋

-Faysal Hossain here from Kuala Lumpur, Malaysia.
-I work as a Software Engineer (Android Developer).
-I study at Taylor's University in Computer Science.
-I've worked on mobile applications for over six years and am skilled in Java, Android, Kotlin, and C++.
-I know how to create well-structured usage projects and conduct effective Google searches.
-I'm a hard worker and can work efficiently with little or no supervision.
-I'm passionate about learning new technologies and improving my skills.
-I'm a fast learner and can quickly pick up new technologies.
-I have good communication skills and can work well in teams or independently.
+Hi, I'm Faysal Hossain, a Software Engineer with 8+ years of experience in Android development.
+I'm currently studying Computer Science at Taylor's University.
+I'm skilled in Kotlin, Python, and C++, and have a strong understanding of software engineering principles.
+I have a proven track record of creating high-quality, well-structured software projects and I'm always striving to stay up-to-date with the latest technologies.
+I work efficiently with little supervision and have excellent communication and collaboration skills.

 **Ask me anything about→**